Mental Health Lead: Susie Betley

-- a whole school approach to nurture and therapeutic responses to behaviour (through Hertfordshire Steps and our nurture training).
+- a whole school approach to nurture and therapeutic responses to behaviour (through Hertfordshire’s Therapeutic Thinking (formerly STEPS) and our nurture training);

-- promoting the key learning behaviours of resilience, resourcefulness, reflectiveness, and reciprocity through our growth mindset (see Parental Engagement section of website)
+- promoting the key learning behaviours of resilience, resourcefulness, reflectiveness and reciprocity through our growth mindset;

 5 Ways to Wellbeing:

 • CONNECT – talk to, listen to and spend time with people you love and who make you feel loved, listen to music, spend time with pets or in the garden…

 • GIVE – giving time to others, raising money for charity, helping people…